Alison Brie: 2020s

-In 2022, it was also announced Brie would be reprising her role as Annie in a Community movie.
+In 2022, Brie was to reprise her role as Annie in a Community film.

-In 2023, Brie wrote and starred in the romantic comedy film Somebody I Used to Know with her husband Dave Franco who also co-wrote and directed the film.
-It released on Amazon Prime Video on February 10th and became the number one movie on the platform both in the USA and worldwide.
-In 2023, Alison Brie also voiced the character of Aftershock in the Disney cartoon show Marvel's Moon Girl and Devil Dinosaur.
+In 2023, Brie wrote and starred in the romantic comedy film Somebody I Used to Know with her husband Dave Franco, who also co-wrote and directed it.
+It was released on Amazon Prime Video on February 10 and became the #1 film on the platform in the US and worldwide.
+In 2023, Brie also voiced the character of Aftershock in the Disney Channel animated series Moon Girl and Devil Dinosaur.

-In February 2023, it was revealed that Alison Brie had been cast in Peacock's limited tv series adaptation of the Liane Moriarty novel Apples Never Fall alongside Jake Lacy, Annette Bening. and Sam Neill.
+In February 2023, Brie was cast in Peacock's limited TV series adaptation of the Liane Moriarty novel Apples Never Fall with Jake Lacy, Annette Bening, and Sam Neill.

+On September 4, 2024, she was announced as Evil-Lyn for the upcoming live action movie reboot of Masters of the Universe.
+She stars as Macy's Gift Guide in the American department store chain's Holiday 2024 advertising campaign.

+In 2025, Brie stars with her husband Dave Franco in the supernatural body horror film Together.

 Personal life

 Brie began dating Dave Franco in 2012 after meeting him at a 2011 Mardi Gras party in New Orleans.
-On August 25, 2015, it was reported the two were engaged.
+On August 25, 2015, they were reported to be engaged.
 They married on March 13, 2017.
 In an interview with Larry King in 2017, she said that she did not want to have children.
+She came out as bisexual in 2023.